UppASD/UppASD-manual/content/input.rst

 inpsd.dat
 ---------

 A file with the hardcoded name ``inpsd.dat`` is the main input file necessary to run UppASD.
 Contained in this file are also the names of the files containing the exchange interactions, the atomic positions, and the atomic moments.
-Although the names of these files is arbitrary, in this manual they are referred to as the ``jfile``, ``posfile`` and ``momfile``, respectively.
+Although the names of these files are arbitrary, in this manual they are referred to as the ``jfile``, ``posfile`` and ``momfile``, respectively.
 Other optional files containing information such as the uniaxial anisotropy and the Dzyaloshinskii-Moriya vectors may also be included, as described below.

 The input format is keyword based.
 The code is programmed to search for given keywords, and then read in the values that follow.
 If no keyword is given, a default value is set.
 As an example of a standard ``inpsd.dat`` file layout, input for a Fe in bcc lattice is shown below (as found in the examples directory).
 More advanced examples like supercells and random alloys follows later, but let's keep things simple for now::